tksugimoto/chrome-extension_open-local-folder-by-explorer/README.md

 1. Install the extension
 2. Configure it according to the `Setup` tab opened at the time of installation.
     - If you need to reconfigure it, you can do so from the extension's options page
+3. Do one of the following
+    - Click the icon for this extension on the tab for local files or folders
-3. Select "Open ... in Explorer" from the context menu of page, link, and selected text
+    - Select "Open ... in Explorer" from the context menu of page, link, and selected text
         - Open folder in Explorer
         - Open the link destination in Explorer (for local files)
         - Open the selected string in Explorer (for local file path)

 ### Changing the title of the context menu.
 #### Benefits.